Graduate programmes

 Having an inquiring spirit and unique perspective is where we see the value in you.
 We understand that teams thrive when various backgrounds and interests come together with a curiosity about the world and a desire to learn.
 So, whether philosopher, mathematician, politics graduate or career changer, you can find your value here.

-The Equity programme
+The equity programme

 You'll find that each team has its own distinct approach and investment philosophy, but all have the same purpose: to drive positive returns for our clients.
 So, whether those are councils, pension funds or governments, we’re dedicated to helping them meet their income and savings goals.

 There are more than 20 Equity teams at Baillie Gifford – including Long Term Global Growth, Global Alpha and Global Income.
 They provide the thinking behind our Scottish Mortgage, Scottish American Investment Company (SAINTS) and Monks Trusts.
-We have geographical teams such as Japan and UK, as well others with distinct themes such as Positive Change and Private Companies.
+We have geographical teams such as Japan and UK, as well as others with distinct themes such as Positive Change and Private Companies.
 You won’t have the chance to work with every team, but varied rotations will ensure you develop a broad understanding of the different approaches to equity investing.

 As you research and imagine the long-term prospects for various companies, industries, and societal trends, we expect you to form robust opinions and write insightful reports.
 For example, we might ask you to research a mining company one-month, semi-conductors the next, and a fashion house after that.